 That’s why it’s crucial to advertise your unique value proposition on your website.
 Your web design must be built around this to showcase the best of your products and services.
 This display will ensure that your target audience will know what to expect from you.
 Without it, they wouldn’t have any reason to stick around, ultimately costing you potential sales and customers.

-You’re probably excited to launch your website after you’ve taken great care into designing it.
+You’re probably excited to launch your website after you’ve taken great care in designing it.
 However, if you aren’t careful, you may end up replicating these four common mistakes.
-By working with a Miami web design agency, you can ensure your design is smooth, seamless and lets your customers know what you do!
+By working with a Miami web design agency, you can ensure your design is smooth and seamless and lets your customers know what you do!